ambu50/arabic-wordle/README.md

 # Vue Wordle

-Arabic Implementation of Vue Wordle.
+Arabic Implementation of Vue Wordle with additional features such as pick your word to share with friends and random words.

 [Live demo](https://vue-wordle.netlify.app/)